solariumphp/solarium/docs/queries/morelikethis-query.md

 Instead of querying the index for a document to match against, you can also find similar documents based on supplied text.

-In this case, there is no document to include with matchinclude set to `true`.
+In this case, there is no document to include when matchinclude is set to `true`.

 ### Example